department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-designers.md

 ### Leaving Sketch for Teams

 People change projects frequently, and we have a limited number of licenses for Sketch for Teams.
-If you roll off work at VA or no longer use Sketch for Teams, please email Kevin Hoffman.
+If you roll off work at VA or no longer use Sketch for Teams, please email Ryan Thurwell.